segalaj/hammr/documentation/en/source/pages/machine-images/builders/builders-gce.rst

 The GCE cloud account has the following valid keys:

 * ``type`` (mandatory): a string providing the cloud account type.
 Default platform type for Google Compute Engine: ``Google Compute Engine``.
 To get the available platform type, please refer to :ref:`command-line-platform`
+* ``name`` (mandatory): a string providing the name of the cloud account.
+This name can be used in a builder section to reference the rest of the cloud account information.
 * ``cert`` (mandatory): A string providing the pathname or URL where to retrieve your GCE certificate.
 This should be a (.json) file.